webplatformco/project-idrefs/research.md

 ## State of HTML surveys

-These are responses to the question:
+These are responses to pain points questions around different web platform areas.
-> What are your biggest pain points around web accessibility?
+For example, the the question around accessibility pain points was: _"What are your biggest pain points around web accessibility?"_

 ### 2023

+#### Accessibility

 > aria attributes requiring elements to have IDs to use them (like aria-controls, aria-labelledby), which is a pain in dynamic applications